-The best advice for entrepreneurs, however, comes straight from the experts who’ve been there themselves: startup CEOs who know what it’s like to raise capital and complete successful exits; founders who overcome obstacles, continuously try (and often fail)—only to get back up and try, try again.
+The best startup advice comes straight from the experts who’ve been there themselves: top-tier startup CEOs who know what it’s like to raise capital and complete successful exits; founders who overcome obstacles, continuously try (and often fail)—only to get back up and try, try again.

 At Venture Atlanta, we’ve had the privilege and honor of having the best of the best, year after year, grace our stage as keynote speakers.
-Founders like Ernie Garcia, who started Carvana as a way to cut out the middleman and sell used cars directly to customers, and Arianna Huffington, who founded her own media company at the age of 54, generously share the invaluable knowledge and insights they’ve acquired throughout their tenure as some of the most successful and highly recognized entrepreneurs around the world.
+Founders like Ernie Garcia, who started Carvana as a way to cut out the middleman and sell used cars directly to customers, and Arianna Huffington, who founded her own media company at the age of 54, generously share the invaluable knowledge and startup advice they’ve picked up throughout their tenure as some of the most successful and highly recognized entrepreneurs around the world.

 Ben Chestnut, CEO & Co-Founder, Mailchimp

 Mailchimp’s CEO and Co-Founder, Ben Chestnut, shared more than some advice for entrepreneurs—he shared the story behind his decision to bootstrap, how he scaled the business, and lessons learned along the way.